-No Changes to Liquidity TermsDaily Subscriptions via a Ticker at NAV; 5% Quarterly Liquidity via Tender Offer(4)
+No Changes to Liquidity TermsDaily Subscriptions via a Ticker

+at NAV; 5% Quarterly Liquidity

+via Tender Offer(4)

-- (1) On June 4, 2024, KKR Alternative Assets LLC ("KAA") contractually committed to the Fund to continue to hold approximately 7.7 million of KREST Class I shares currently owned by KAA, representing approximately \$200 million based on the Fund's NAV as of October 31, 2024 (the "Support Shares") through June 1, 2027 and, to the extent necessary, contribute such shares to the Fund to support a NAV per share of \$27.00 per share for each class on such date (the "Shareholder Priority Plan").
+- On June 4, 2024, KKR Alternative Assets LLC ("KAA") contractually committed to the Fund to continue to hold approximately 7.7 million of KREST Class I shares currently owned by KAA, representing approximately \$188 million based on the Fund's NAV as of April 30, 2025 (the "Support Shares") through June 1, 2027 and, to the extent necessary, contribute such shares to the Fund to support a NAV per share of \$27.00 per share for each class on such date (the "Shareholder Priority Plan").
 If the contribution of the Support Shares is not sufficient to reach a NAV per share of \$27.00, KAA will contribute all such Support Shares to support KREST's NAV per share on such date.
 While the Shareholder Priority Plan is a contractual obligation to support the Fund's NAV per share, there is no guarantee the contribution of the Support Shares will be sufficient to achieve a \$27.00 NAV per share on June 1, 2027.
-At KREST's current size, the KREST Shareholder Priority Plan could support a \$27 NAV/share so long as the NAV on June 1, 2027 is above \$22.66 (assuming full cancellation of the 7.7 million KAA-owned shares.
-For the avoidance of doubt, KAA is not obligated to contribute any of the Support Shares if the NAV per share for each class equals or exceeds \$27.00 per share on June 1, 2027.
-If KAA were to effect the Shareholder Priority Plan today it would contribute 3.2 million shares (out of the total 7.7 million shares agreed to be contributed) to KREST, which would result in a NAV per share of \$27.00 per share for each class.
+At KREST's current size, the KREST Shareholder Priority Plan could support a \$27 NAV/share so long as the NAV on June 1, 2027 is above \$22.85 (assuming full cancellation of the 7.7 million KAA-owned shares.
+For the avoidance of doubt, KAA is not obligated to contribute shares prior to June 1, 2027, and KAA is not obligated to contribute any of the Support Shares if the NAV per share for each class equals or exceeds \$27.00 per share on June 1, 2027.
+If KAA were to effect the Shareholder Priority Plan today it would contribute 5.1 million shares (out of the total 7.7 million shares agreed to be contributed) to KREST, which would result in a NAV per share of \$27.00 per share for each class.
 KAA's allocation of \$50 million in new capital investment in KREST along with any future investments are not subject to subordination and/or cancellation.

-(2) There is no assurance we will pay distributions in any particular amount, if at all.
-Any distributions we make will be at the discretion of our board of directors.
-KREST may pay distributions from sources other than cash flow - from operations, including, without limitation, the sale of assets, borrowings, return of capital, or offering proceeds.
+There is no assurance we will pay distributions from sources other than cash flow - from operations, including, without limitation, the sale of assets, borrowings, return of capital, or offering proceeds.